deninthomas/deninthomas/README.md

 ## A passionate MERN Stack Developer | Lifelong Learner 🚀

 Welcome to my GitHub!
-I'm a **MERN Stack Developer** with expertise in **JavaScript, Node.js, React, C++, Python, Flutter**, and more.
+I'm a **MERN Stack Developer** with expertise in **JavaScript, Node.js, React **, and more.
 I love solving problems through code, building scalable web applications, and continuously learning new technologies to enhance my skills.

 🌱 **Currently Learning:**
 - Advanced **React** & **Redux** &**NextJS**